The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Buses from Berlin to Frankfurt stop near Frankfurt am Main train station.
 The city features the busiest international airport and train station in Germany.
 From there it's possible to travel onwards to Frankfurt am Main airport.
 Taxi, cycle and bus services connect the area to other places in the city.
 A night bus service operates in the city.
 The major attractions include the Cathedral and the museum dedicated to Goethe.
 The city has an interesting nightlife to offer visitors and is also a commercial and business hub.
 The old town hall, Romer, with its interesting architecture and a distinctive balcony, and the Romerberg square, also form part of the city landscape.

-There are a few coach stations in Berlin to start your trip from including Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
-In Frankfurt am Main you have a few coach station options to choose from for your arrival including Frankfurt am Main, Hbf, Frankfurt am Main, Pforzheimer Straße (Hauptbahnhof Südseite) and Frankfurt am Main, Flughafen Terminal 1.
+Some of the Berlin coach stations to Frankfurt am Main you can start your journey from include Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
+Similarly, some of the arrival coach stations in Frankfurt am Main include Frankfurt am Main, Hbf, Frankfurt am Main, Pforzheimer Straße (Hauptbahnhof Südseite) and Frankfurt am Main, Flughafen Terminal 1.

-Omio customers travelling this route depart most frequently from Berlin Hbf and arrive in Frankfurt am Main, Hbf.
+When travelling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Frankfurt am Main, Hbf.

 Here are some other resources that might have the information you need